armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 * supported is **not** applied to a "board family" or group of related SBCs.
 It is per board
 * a maintainer can support multiple devices but must satisfy all requirements above per SBC
 * any individual can be a maintainer for a standard support SBC
-* missed major release will result in immediate forfeit of "Armbian Supported" status and demotion to CSC status unless Armbian team grants exemption
+* missed major release will result in immediate forfeit of "Armbian Standard support" status and demotion to "Community maintained" status unless Armbian team grants exemption

 ## Community maintained

-Community maintained devices are not under active development and support status is unknown to Armbian team.
+Community maintained devices are not under active supervision or development.
+Support status is unknown to Armbian team.
 It represents combined former CSC (community supported configuration) and EOS (end of support).
 Can be removed from Armbian code base at any time.
-Left as a courtesy in case a community member wants to attempt to resurrect development.
+Left as a courtesy in case a community member wants to attempt to resurrect maintenance.

 Community maintained SBCs are exclusively supported by the community.